tommybobbins/AWSDevOpsExam/README.md

  * Exponential backoff improves flow control.
  * Set smaller page size to reduce read load
  * Encryption of Global Secondary Indexes is possible via Table Keys + AWS Owned CMK (Free) or AWS Managed CMK (£).
- * Projection expressions - return two attributes in a query.
  * Strongly consistent reads don't use DAX (passes through).
- * *A projection expression* is a string that identifies the attributes you want.
-To retrieve a single attribute specify it's name.
-For multiple attributes, the names must be comma-separated.
  * To measure total capacity a query uses, set ReturnConsumedCapacity=TOTAL in the Query request.

 ## Dynamo DB Streams